joshuapearson/tucson-josh/content/posts/mythical-machine-month/index.md

   Man-Month_, in which he warned that adding manpower to a late software project makes it later.
 Today we are being promised that there is no need to add any manpower so long as you have machines to do your bidding.
-But does the advent of generative AI truly offer a silver bullet for software development?
-Do LLMs threaten the future of software engineers?"
+But does the advent of generative AI truly offer a silver bullet for software development?"
 description: "How well do the claims of an AI-dominated future for computer programming hold up against the reality of modern software systems?
 Are we truly headed for a world in which most code is written by machines?"